 I like to think that one of my own unique selling points is that working as a crew of one helps me create a far more human experience than larger production companies can achieve.
 There are no corporate egos in the room, no forced deadlines, no external distractions.
 The person on camera is free to relax and just be themselves.
 It’s important to note though, that from a technical point-of-view, nothing is compromised by this one-person approach.

-Though it might at first seem like a great idea to produce your video internally, in reality, the differences between internal and external work can be night and day.
-If you truly value your corporate persona and you want to capture the true essence of your business, you will be well-advised to avoid the current trend for DIY corporate film-making.
+Though it might at first seem like a great idea to self-produce, the differences between internal and external work can be night and day.
+If you truly value your corporate persona you are well-advised to commission an experienced professional to represent it for you.